adamib4/Devops/README.md

-THis is Adam's first girt project!
+THis is Adam's first git project!